LaunchCode-Education-Archived/liftoff-OLD/playbooks/mentor-playbook/week-3/README.md

 ---

 ## Topics
-* Git
-    * Branching
-    * Merging
-    * Collaborating with others
 * Intellectual Property
     * Open Licenses
 * Online Profiles
     * Tech Resume
     * GitHub
     * LinkedIn
-* Agile Sprint Retro
-* Agile Sprint Kickoff
+* Stand-up

 ## Your Responsibilities
 * Take attendance in Canvas
     * All students should be marked present (check mark), not present (x), or excused (EX)
     * Report any unexcused absences to the CEM!
-* Run a Sprint Retro
+* Run a group stand-up
-    * Remind students what a retro is and how it fits into the Agile ceremonies we are using for this class.
+    * Hopefully students understand the cadence, but feel free to gently nudge students dragging out their updates
-* Run a Sprint Kickoff
+* Facilitate a Resume Workshop
-    * Remind students what a kickoff is and how it fits into the Agile ceremonies we are using for this class.
-* Answer student questions about Online Profiles.
+    * Nothing in particular is needed, let students work through their resume and provide feedback
     * Be willing to share your experiences with resumes, GitHub profiles, and LinkedIn.
+    * Give priority to students seeking resume/profile feedback, project work is secondary
 * Assist students with projects

 ## Student Assignments